ayushchopra96/ayushchopra96.github.io/_pages/about.md

 * I currently work for the Media and Data Science Research Lab at <a href="https://wwww.adobe.com" target="_blank">Adobe</a>
 * I graduated with a BE in Computer Engineering from <a href="https://www.dtu.ac.in" target="_blank">Delhi Technological University</a> in May 2018.
-* I am interested in using deep learning and computer vision to augment user abilities through interactive experiences.
+* I am interested in using deep learning and computer vision to deliver interactive user experiences.
 Applications across Healthcare, Fashion and Communication intrigue me.
 * During my undergraduate years, I was mentored by <a href="http://people.csail.mit.edu/samson/">Dr. Samson Timoner</a>, <a href="https://www.cse.iitd.ac.in/~chetan/">Dr. Chetan Arora</a> and <a href="https://www.linkedin.com/in/waikit-lau-89129/">Mr. Waikit Lau</a>
 * When not working, I love to travel and explore new places.
 I also love to regularly write on <a href="https://www.quora.com/profile/Ayush-Chopra" target="_blank">Quora.</a>

-# Brief Work Bio
+# Work Bio
 * During my brief professional journey, I have had the opportunity to gain diverse experiences in research, product, and teaching.
 As a researcher, I started in polymer chemistry before delving into computer science where I have explored an eclectic mix of fundamental and applied problems.
 I have had the opportunity to work on diverse product use-cases in multi-cultural professional settings.
 I worked on a video communication platform as part of a 5-person team distributed over 3 continents (RemoteHQ).
 Working for a $150 billion company with over 10k employees, I built solutions for Fashion and Marketing (Adobe).
 As a GSoC mentor, I supervised projects in computational nutrition for a French organization with developers from China, India and the US.
 During my time as an ML instructor (Coding Blocks), I taught students from different backgrounds including consulting, design, medicine, etc.

 # Recent News